Tythos/hosting/README.md

   - [ ] Wallpapers

-  - [ ] Any other interesting top-level file contents

-- [ ] Honestly it wouldn't be a bad idea to demo and/or port a PHP app from the above list
+- [x] Honestly it wouldn't be a bad idea to demo and/or port a PHP app from the above list

 - [x] Once TLS is implemented we need to "lock down" all other endpoints and put the dashboard behind a login